 - BIRDWATCHERS DELIGHT: See exotic, colorful species that they see in the mountain foothills.
 Glorious tropical flora and fauna are on display at Puerto Vallarta’s lush Botanical Garden and local wildlife can be watched in its natural habitat at the Zoo on the edge of town.
 Visitors can participate in Save the Turtle programs, swim with dolphins or watch colorful tropical fish.
 Puerto Vallarta is eco-friendly and delighted to share its natural beauty.

 - DO AWAY WITH WEDDING STRESS: If you want to rejuvenate, refresh or revive, this is your place.
 The number of world class, full service spas is amazing.
 If your hotel doesn’t have one, chances are good that there is one nearby.
 Or, you can take out the kinks right on the each.
 Itinerant masseuses will give you a full body massage or a foot and leg massage while you are stretched under your umbrella on the beach.

 - JOIN THE FUN IN A LOCAL FESTIVAL: Puerto Vallarta’s proud communities stage festivals throughout the year and visitors are invited to join the fun.
-(Click here for a list of Festivals & Events.)
+(Click here for a list of festivals and events.)
 They give you a chance to meet the locals and see customs and culture on display.For example, the Virgin of Guadalupe Festival in early December puts the town’s deep community spirit on display.
 Three days and nights of colorful processions to the church, floats, songs, and special foods are all part of the heartwarming event.